Myrdincx/Weltheas/content/Religion/The Order of Mytvran.md

 ### The Terror

-During [the Terror](https://weltheas.myrdin.cx/Weltheas/Free-City-of-Weltheas-(nations-lore)#fleeing-for-terror), when Weltheas became uninhabitable, vast fleets of evacuation ships carried refugees into exile. [[Myrdin Windheim]], then a child, fled aboard one such vessel with his parents.
+During [[Free City of Weltheas (nations lore)#Fleeing for terror|the Terror]], when Weltheas became uninhabitable, vast fleets of evacuation ships carried refugees into exile. [[Myrdin Windheim]], then a child, fled aboard one such vessel with his parents.
 During the crossing, both parents perished.
 Accounts differ as to whether this was due to starvation, sickness, or an accident.

 On the night of their deaths, Myrdin claimed to have witnessed an oracle rising from the black water, visible only to him.
 The entity spoke without words, opening its immense eye and imparting what Myrdin later described as “the shape of survival.”